 People tend to throw around the word bullying and bullying prevention often, but what exactly is bullying?
 Bullying is defined as the abuse and mistreatment of someone vulnerable by someone stronger or more powerful.

 Did you know that October is National Bullying Prevention Month?
-The National Center for Education Statistics show that from 2015, 21% of students between the ages of 12-18 reported being bullied at school.
+The National Center for Education Statistics shows that from 2015, 21% of students between the ages of 12-18 reported being bullied at school.

-If you’re child is being bullied, here are 6 Strategies to Help Your Child with Bullying Today.
+If your child is being bullied, here are 6 Strategies to Help Your Child with Bullying Today.

 Empathize with your child.
 Tell them bullying is wrong and it’s not their fault.
 Amplify how brave they are for coming forth.